 We honor the brave men and women of fire and emergency services agencies with free admission to any active or retired member of a fire department or emergency services organization who has a picture ID from that department or organization.

-Join us for our Fire & Rescue Day Ceremony at the Veterans Memorial in front of the Horticulture Building.
-Ceremony starts at 11:00am with featured speaker NYS Comptroller Thomas P. DiNapoli.
+Join us for our Fire, Rescue & EMS Day Ceremony at the Veterans Memorial in front of the Horticulture Building.
+Ceremony starts at 11:00 a.m.

 Sponsored by National Grid

-Majestic Fireworks from Clinton, NY has provided Fireworks at the New York State Fair for the last six years.
-With the trill of a truly spectacular fireworks display, they have lit up the skies for over 30 years and have created memorable firework shows that make ordinary events extraordinary.
-Seen over the Fairgrounds on opening day at approximately 9:00pm.
+Majestic Fireworks from Clinton, NY has provided Fireworks at the New York State Fair for the last seven years.
+With the thrill of a truly spectacular fireworks display, they have lit up the skies for over 30 years and have created memorable firework shows that make ordinary events extraordinary.
+Seen over the Fairgrounds on closing day at approximately 8:00 p.m.

 Sponsored by Tessy Plastics